The power of your daily standup questions

 • Were you asked to do work (or attend meetings) you didn’t anticipate?

-• Any challenges or blockers to your progress?
+• Are there any challenges or blockers to your progress?

-• Any unexpected issues you’ve come across that will delay delivery?
+• Are there any unexpected issues you’ve come across that will delay delivery?

 • Would pairing up with another developer help you?

 Product managers focus on the future.
-These roles keep a close eye on market trends, have a solid understanding of the end user’s needs, and help prioritize product features and capabilities.
+They keep a close eye on market trends, have a solid understanding of the end user’s needs, and help prioritize product features and capabilities.

 Product managers can provide business context and help the team keep priorities aligned, so the whole team understands which items to handle first.